drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 .. option:: SaveStateMet

 	Should the StateMet collection be turned on?
 "True" or "False".
 This is mandatory for assimilating some forms of satellite data, like OMI NO\ :sub:`2`\ .

 .. option:: SaveArea

 	Should grid cell areas be used in the assimilation process?
 "True" or "False".

 .. option:: HistorySpeciesConcToSave

 	A list of species to save in the SpeciesConc collection.
-At minimum, this should encompass the concentration portion of the state vector.
+At minimum, this should encompass the concentration portion of the state vector and any concentrations needed for observation operators.
 Below is an example:
 	::

 		"HistorySpeciesConcToSave" : [